The Man in the Glass Booth

-The Man in the Glass Booth is a 1975 American drama film directed by Arthur Hiller.
+The Man in the Glass Booth is a 1975 American drama film directed by Arthur Hiller and starring Maximilian Schell, Lois Nettleton and Lawrence Pressman.
+The screenplay was adapted from Robert Shaw's 1967 novel and 1968 stage play, both of the same name.
 The film was produced and released as part of the American Film Theatre, which adapted theatrical works for a subscription cinema series.
-The screenplay was adapted from Robert Shaw's 1967 novel and 1968 stage play, both of the same name.
-The novel was the second in a trilogy of novels, preceded by The Flag (1965), and followed by A Card from Morocco (1969).

-The plot was inspired by the kidnapping and trial of the German Nazi SS-Obersturmbannführer (lieutenant colonel) Adolf Eichmann, who was one of the major organizers of the Holocaust.
+The plot was inspired by the kidnapping and trial of the German Nazi SS-Obersturmbannführer Adolf Eichmann, who was one of the major organizers of the Holocaust.
+It centers on Arthur Goldman (Schell), a wealthy Jewish American businessman who is accused of being a fugitive Nazi war criminal, seemingly in a case of mistaken identity, and taken to Jerusalem to face trial for genocide.

+The film was released on January 27, 1975.
+Schell was nominated for an Academy Award and a Golden Globe Award for Best Actor for his performance.
+Edward Anhalt's screenplay was nominated for a Writers Guild of America Award for Best Adapted Screenplay.

 Plot

 Arthur Goldman is Jewish and a Nazi death camp survivor.
 Now a rich industrialist, he lives in luxury in a Manhattan high-rise.
 He banters with his assistant Charlie, often shocking him with his outrageousness and irreverence about aspects of Jewish life.
 One day, Israeli Mossad agents kidnap Goldman and take him to Israel for trial on charges of being a Nazi war criminal.
 Goldman's trial forces his accusers to face not only his presumed guilt, but theirs as well.